Ford Motor Company: 21st century

 In April 2016, Ford announced a plan to modernize its Dearborn engineering and headquarters campuses through a ten-year building project.
 The result would see the number of Ford employees working in these areas doubling, to 24,000.
 During construction, some 2000 of the employees were relocated out of the campus to a temporary location in a disused section of the local shopping mall.
 Facilities would also be altered to allow ride-sharing and electric and self-driving vehicles.
 Estimates of the construction cost were $1.2 billion.

 The historic, once abandoned Michigan Central Station was purchased by Ford Motor Company in May 2018 and is expected to undergo a significant four-year renovation.

 On January 3, 2017, Ford CEO Mark Fields announced that in a "vote of confidence" because of the pro-business climate being fostered in part by President-elect Donald Trump, Ford had canceled plans to invest $1.6 billion in a new plant in Mexico to manufacture the Ford Focus; instead, the company would invest $700 million in Michigan, which it planned to use to create 700 new jobs.
 The Focus would now be manufactured in the existing plant in Mexico.

 Also in 2017, Ford began development of a new mixed-use urban campus in the Corktown neighborhood of Detroit, with its purchase, renovation, and occupation of The Factory at Michigan and Rosa Parks.
 The new site was expected to have a major focus on the development of autonomous vehicle and electric vehicle technology.
-Ford later began buying up other parcels of land in Corktown including a very high-profile purchase of Michigan Central Station which is planned to become the hub of their Corktown campus, and the adjacent Roosevelt Warehouse.
+Ford later began buying up other parcels of land in Corktown including a very high-profile purchase of Michigan Central Station which is planned to become the hub of its Corktown campus, and the adjacent Roosevelt Warehouse.
 Ford expects to move 2,500 of its employees, roughly 5 percent of its southeast Michigan workforce, to the campus with space for an additional 2,500 entrepreneurs, technology companies and partners.
 Bill Ford envisioned the first-floor concourse of the train station to be a public gathering place with retail outlets and restaurants.
 In February 2017, Ford Motor Co. acquired majority ownership of Argo AI, a self-driving car startup.